Law enforcement technology: Four trends to know for 2026

 - Maintain duty of care - Officers face multiple stressors at work, but the reliability of their vehicles should never be one of them.
 By using vehicle insights to detect problems earlier, predict component lifespans and replace them before failure, your department can shoulder the burden of vehicle maintenance on behalf of officers and provide them with more reliable assets.
 The result: A frontline team that feels more supported and looked after.

 - Enhance officer safety - Manual, disconnected solutions delay response and risk detaching command from your front line during emergencies.
-But by integrating fleet management tools and lone worker applications, you gain a complete picture of officer safety, both inside and outside of the vehicle.
+But by integrating fleet management tools and lone worker applications, gain a complete picture of officer safety, both inside and outside of the vehicle.
 If an officer suffers a medical crisis, provide faster backup and medical support by finding where they and their vehicle are within a single solution.

-- Exonerate officers with undeniable truth - Beyond physical safety, integrated technologies can help protect officers’ reputations.
+- Exonerate officers with undeniable truth - Beyond physical safety, integrated fleet tools can help protect officers’ reputations.
 If a collision occurs, footage from road-facing cameras can be paired with vehicle data and patrol histories for a clear-cut, verifiable trail of events.
 Through a unified evidence solution, your department can reconstruct collisions, gain crucial incident context and clear officers from unfounded allegations.

 - Develop a proper governance strategy - Before adopting AI, your department must establish policies that outline exactly how the technology will and will not be used.
 This requires deep research into how AI solutions collect data, interpret it and work to avoid bias.
 All employees must also be trained on how to properly use them, with oversight panels conducting regular audits to verify accountability.